Travis Phelps

-Travis Howard Phelps (born July 25, 1977) is a former Major League Baseball pitcher.
+Travis Howard Phelps (born July 25, 1977) is an American former Major League Baseball pitcher.
 He played in Major League Baseball from - for the Tampa Bay Devil Rays and Milwaukee Brewers.

 Playing career

-Born in Rocky Comfort, Missouri, Phelps was drafted in the 89th round of the 1996 Major League Baseball Draft.
+Born in Rocky Comfort, Missouri, Phelps was drafted in the 89th round of the 1996 Major League Baseball draft.

 Phelps made his major league debut with the then Tampa Bay Devil Rays on April 19, 2001, when he pitched two scoreless innings in the Rays 8–3 loss to the Boston Red Sox.
 He would go on to make 49 appearances out of the Bullpen for the Rays that year and 26 more in 2002.

 He last played in the majors in 2004 when he made 4 appearances for the Milwaukee Brewers, but would play for a number of years in the minors and independent leagues.